 There is no single formula for what makes a good art Director: it’s not a discipline taught in design schools, there are no books or guides that define the steps to success.
 Every art director will have forged their own path, have their own definition of what their role is and their own approach to getting the job done and done well.
 Sometimes this may be learned from their own mentors and passed down in a master/apprentice way, whilst others may formulate their process utterly independently, through their personal experience, trial and error.

-- Jenny Theolin is senior art director at muirhoward and the founder of Soapbox & Sons.
+- Jenny Theolin has performed a series of art director and senior art director roles and is currently creative director of Soapbox & Sons.
 A Swede based in London, she is also a contributor to the web magazine Typetoken and an avid blogger.

 What is an art director?
 It sounds like a simple question, but having to define somebody’s job role in one or two words is surprisingly difficult.